 - Not Used

 - Last voice call number

-- Last SMS number
+- · Last sms number

 - Reply to originating number (only available with IF conditions 8.1.1 and 8.1.2)

-- a predefined number from the "numbers" list A or B
+- a predefined number from the "numbers" list

 - a new number

 The user also has the option to insert special characters into the string to create more complex messages.
 (See section 10) See section 15 to find out more about the serial port.